IT’S THE END OF THE WEB AS WE KNOW IT

 The day digital advertisers knew would come is finally here, and the cookies are starting to crumble.
+But, what does this mean for ad targeting?
 Google recently announced that it would be fully doing away with third-party cookies from its Chrome browser by 2022.
-No, this is not the beginning of the apocalypse, but it does have significant implications for the digital advertising industry, and users will start noticing changes in the ads they see while browsing the web.
+No, this is not the beginning of the apocalypse, but it does have significant implications for the digital advertising industry, and users will start noticing changes in the ad targeting they see while browsing the web.

 Google Chrome is the biggest kid on the advertising playground, owning nearly 70% of the browser market.
 So when they say they are getting rid of cookies, it is BIG news.
 So strap in; this will be a bit of a lengthy read, but the info is important to everyone running digital ads!